-Relating to Status Cate gory Value Obligation Reference Price refresh mechanisms Any You should consider the individual circumstances of the contract, product and/or service to determine the appropriate price adjustment mechanism.
+Relating to Status Category Value Obligation Reference Price refresh mechanisms ns 🔛 💭 👻 Any You should consider the individual circumstances of the contract, product and/or service to determine the appropriate price adjustment mechanism.
 Commercial Approaches in Contracts Extension options Any You may include extension options in contracts, although the total contract term should not generally exceed five years.
 Extension options should only be exercised if the contract is meeting the agency's needs and supplier performance is satisfactory.
-Any Extension options must only be exercised where it can be demonstrated the contract will continue to deliver value for money.
-Covered procurements 1 You must not use contract extension options, cancel a procurement, or modify or terminate an awarded contract, in order to avoid the operation of the EPP Direction .
+1 Any Extension options must only be exercised where it can be demonstrated the contract will continue to deliver value for money.
+Covered procurements 1 You must not use contract extension options, cancel a procurement, or modify or terminate an awarded contract, in order to avoid the operation of the EPP Direction.
 Cl.
 11 PBD-2019-05 Enforceable Procurement Provisions Termination Any You may require the right to terminate for convenience but should provide for suppliers to be compensated for out-of-pocket costs reasonably incurred prior to receiving the notice of termination, in the expectation that the agreement or project would continue.
 Dispute resolution Any You should require the agency and supplier to seek to resolve disputes in good faith, with mediation the preferred method if this fails.
 Expert determination should be avoided.
-Premier's Memorandum 2016-03 Model Litigant Policy for Civil Litigation
+Premier's Memorandum 2016-03 Model Litigant Policy for Civil Litigation Q You should resolve disputes in a way that achieves the objectives of promptness, cost effectiveness, and probity.
+Contract Dispute Resolution Guide for Construction

-Relating to Status Cate gory Value Obligation Reference Advance notice Any You should provide as much advance notice as possible of upcoming procurement opportunities.
+Relating to Status Cate egory Value Obligation Reference Advance notice Any You should provide as much advance notice as possible of upcoming procurement opportunities.
 Advance notice can be provided by publishing Annual Procurement Plan 1 , publishing a notice of proposed RFT or other early industry engagement activities.
-1 Any You must provide suppliers with as much notice as possible for upcoming and open procurements.
-SME and Regional Procurement Policy Pre-tender briefings 1 Any You must provide pre and post tender briefings when reasonably requested by SMEs and regional suppliers to clarify requirements and provide feedback on unsuccessful bids.
+A Any You must provide suppliers with as much notice as possible for upcoming and open procurements.
+SME and Regional Procurement Policy Pre-tender briefings Any You must provide pre and post tender briefings when reasonably requested by SMEs and regional suppliers to clarify requirements and provide feedback on unsuccessful bids.
 SME and Regional Procurement Policy Ê Any You should provide tender briefings for all significant or complex procurements to allow suppliers to better understand the requirements.
 Any You should provide group pre-tender briefings rather than to individual suppliers, to ensure all suppliers have equal access to tender information.
 Interactive tendering Any You may use interactive tendering to provide prospective suppliers with information and feedback as part of the procurement.
 Confidentiality and probity must be maintained, including using a probity adviser to observe and guide the process, whenever interactives are used.
-Interactive Tendering Guidelines Online advertising 1 Any You must advertise open tenders electronically on NSW eTendering , except where exceptional reasons require the use of print.
-In these cases, eTendering must still be used to notify the market of the tender. Ê Any You may also publish the request for tender on other platforms as determined by your agency.
+Interactive Tendering Guidelines Online advertising 2 Any You must advertise open tenders electronically on NSW eTendering , except where exceptional reasons require the use of print.
+In these cases, eTendering must still be used to notify the market of the tender.
+Any You may also publish the request for tender on other platforms as determined by your agency.